 - You make a clean break from your current insurance company by switching at renewal time.
 You won't have to worry about getting your premium refunded.

 - Shopping ahead of your renewal date could potentially get you an extra discount.

-Your declarations page is important when shopping for insurance because it verifies your current coverage, and proof of prior insurance, which is required to get a preferred insurance rate.
-Also, it allows an accurate comparison between your current coverage and the quotes you receive.
+Your declarations page is important when shopping for insurance because it verifies your current coverage, and proof of prior insurance is often required to get a preferred insurance rate.
+It also allows an accurate comparison between your current coverage and the quotes you receive.
 Your declarations page has all the details about your coverage limits, deductibles, premium, and more.
 If you do not have a current copy of your declarations page, get one from your agent before shopping.

 Switching at your renewal gives you a clean break from your prior insurance company.
 As long as you haven’t made recent changes to the policy, nobody should owe anyone money.
-Insurance companies also often reward clients who shop ahead of time with an advanced quote discount.
+Insurance companies also often reward clients who shop ahead of time with an advance-quote discount.

 Most of the time, as long as you have had your insurance policy for a few months, a penalty fee is not charged for switching midterm.
 Your policy should clearly state ay fees for early termination.
-Upon cancellation, you will be refunded any unused premium within a few weeks of cancellation.
+Upon cancellation, you will be refunded any unused premium within a few weeks.

 Shopping for car insurance midterm can be tricky.
 Make sure to follow these guidelines to keep it as simple as possible.

-Keep payments up to date with your current insurance company, because if you fall behind and then cancel the policy, you are still responsible for the days you were insured.
-It can be a hassle getting the last payment into the company and if it goes overlooked it could go to collections.
+- Keep payments up to date with your current insurance company.
+If you fall behind and then cancel the policy, you are still responsible for the days you were insured.
+It can be a hassle getting the last payment into the company after cancellation, and it could go to collections if it goes overlooked.
 Having your payment current makes for a smoother transition.

+- Choose your payment date.
 Switching insurance midterm gives you the opportunity to pick the day of the month you'd like your payments to be due.
 Insurance companies typically set your due date as the date of purchase.
 Shop for your new policy at least a week in advance of when you would like your new payment date to be.

 Even though shopping for insurance may not be your idea of fun, it can really pay off.
 The best time to shop for car insurance is shortly after receiving your renewal paperwork.
-But don't let that stop you from switching midterm if the situation warrants a quick switch.
+But don't let that stop you from switching midterm if your current carrier isn't a good fit.